-Dr. Eric Feigl-Ding is an epidemiologist and health economist and a Senior Fellow at the Federation of American Scientists in Washington DC, and Chief Health Economist for Microclinic International.
-He is also an advisor and COVID-19 expert committee member for the World Health Organization.
+Dr. Eric Feigl-Ding is an epidemiologist and health economist, Chief of COVID Task Force at the New England Complex Systems Institute, co-founder of the World Health Network, and the Chief Health Economist for Microclinic International.
+He is also on the COVID-19 mortality expert committee for the World Health Organization.

 In January 2020, he was recognized in the media as one of the first to alert the public on the pandemic risk of COVID-19.
-He focuses his efforts on analyzing COVID-19 trends, stop COVID-19 misinformation, advocate for public health, and improve health policy.
+With the support of his World Health Network task force, he focuses his efforts on analyzing COVID-19 trends, stopping COVID-19 misinformation, and improving health policy.

-Dr. Feigl-Ding’s work focuses on the intersection of public health and public policy.
+Dr. Feigl-Ding’s work focuses on the intersection of public health, public policy, and randomized trials for improving health systems.
 He also currently works on social-network based behavioral interventions for prevention, drug safety, diabetes/obesity prevention, and public health programs in the US and globally.
 He has further expertise in designing and conducting randomized trials, systematic reviews, public health programs, and improving health policy.

 He was noted in his role as a whistleblower and leader of a key two-year-long investigation into the controversial drug safety and risk data of Vioxx®, Celebrex®, and Bextra® that drew FDA and national attention.
 Highlighted and express-published in JAMA, as corresponding joint-first author, he was also recognized for his role in the New York Times, and in the book Poison Pills: The Untold Story of the Vioxx Drug Scandal.